Ginn-ZhugeJing/Ginn-ZhugeJing/README.md

 ♡ things I saw on PT that I think sound dumb af ♡

-*Random bozo*: I KNOW everyone on it has discord. **Girl shut ur goofy ass up like so what bro what point are you trying to make 😭🥀 ( I don't have discord so u assuming is kinda wild to me.
-Just bc ur a discord E kitten doesn't mean we all are ♡ )
+*Random bozo*: "I KNOW everyone on ponytown has discord." **Girl shut ur goofy ass up like so what bro what point are you trying to make 😭🥀 ( I don't have discord so u assuming is kinda wild to me.
+Just bc ur a discord E kitten doesn't mean we all are ♡ )**

-*Random bozo*: ITS not my fault I get uncomfortable seeing doubles of my kins.(They said as they were being rude to someone for cosplaying the same video game character as them) **HG ITS A PONY GAME STOP.😭**
+*Random bozo*: "ITS not my fault I get uncomfortable seeing doubles of my kins."(They said as they were being rude to someone for cosplaying the same video game character as them) **HG ITS A PONY GAME STOP.😭**

-*Random bozo*: kys (bc I covered them three times by accident in a crowded area) **okay**
+*Random bozo*: "kys" (bc I covered them three times by accident in a crowded area) **okay**

 mannnnn pt players wack af (except my friends)